SHARE

 Honorable Mention

-I discovered my favorite pain au chocolat in 2012 when I was in Montmartre.
+I discovered my favorite pain au chocolat in 2012 in Montmartre.
 Le Grenier à Pain, 38 Rue Des Abbesses (closed Tuesday and Wednesday).
-I still pop in when I am in the neighborhood, and it still holds up.
+I still pop in in the neighborhood, and it still holds up.
 I think they are more on the bien cuite side with their baking, you will see this with their baguettes too.

 the best croissant in paris